srid/www.srid.ca/Software/Haskell/Heist mini-tutorial.md

 ## Render a template

-This is the parse when you use your templates to render HTML with a given context (what heist calls "splices").
+This is the part where render HTML with a given context (what heist calls "splices").

 ```haskell
 import qualified Text.Blaze.Renderer.XmlHtml as RX